Environmental Studies

 L82 EnSt 408 Earth's Atmosphere & Global Climate

-Topics include the structure and dynamics of Earth's atmosphere, basic factors controlling the global climate of Earth, quantitative aspects of remote sensing of the atmosphere, and remote sensing instrumentation.
-Prerequisites: Math 233 and Phys 191, or permission of instructor.
+Structure and dynamics of Earth's atmosphere.
+Basic factors controlling global climate of Earth.
+Quantitative aspects of remote sensing of atmosphere.
+Remote sensing instrumentation.
+Prerequisites: Math 232 and Phys 191.

 Same as L19 EEPS 408